ioBroker/ioBroker.docs/docs/en/dev/adapterdocstyleguide.md

 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/dev/adapterdocstyleguide.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: amdkGGbA28UH+A3DZkX3kwJ7W9Z1znae5k5zXk7cVMU=
+hash: KNaN4V9UbZzyglcLi3e59mWopbv6OYPmg0lWHg4svgU=
 ---
 # Style guide for creating an adapter documentation
-* The documentation is created using the "Markdown" language.
+* Documentation is created using the Markdown language.
 * The file storage for the adapter documentation is regulated as follows:
   * There is a folder in each adapter project